vim-test/vim-test/CONTRIBUTING.md

 function! test#[language]#[runner]#executable()
 ```

+Any logic that is common to runners for that language should be added to `autoload/test/[language].vim`.

 ### 2. Add Test Fixtures

 Create appropriate test fixtures in `spec/fixtures/[runner]/` that demonstrate the test runner's file patterns and structure.